Advantages to incorporate in British Virgin Islands

 Provisions against confiscation

-If a foreign Government or authority seizes Company shares, or any other interest in the Company in connection with nationalization, expropriation, confiscatory tax, other governmental charge or with a similar cause the Company or a shareholder may apply to the BVI court for an order that the Company disregard the seizure and continue to treat the person from whom the shares were seized as continuing to hold the shares.
+If a foreign government or authority seizes company shares or interests in the company due to reasons like nationalization or expropriation, the company or a shareholder can apply to the BVI court to disregard the seizure and maintain the person from whom the shares were seized as the rightful holder.

 No reporting